-The natural mineral waters of Aetna Springs will flow in harmony with Napa Valley’s prestigious reds
+The natural mineral waters of Aetna Springs will flow in harmony with Napa County’s prestigious reds

 Six Senses is taking its wellness and sustainability formula to a sanctuary in Napa County, an agricultural haven producing some of the world’s most sought-after wine.
 Named after the natural thermal Aetna Springs discovered in the 1870s, the original resort thrived until the 1970s as a natural spa destination, with Aetna Mineral Water also sold throughout the American West.

 “Six Senses Napa will marry the region’s beauty with the unique natural resources of the original Aetna Springs,” said Six Senses CEO Neil Jacobs.
 “Working with Weller Development Partners, Pegasus Capital Advisors, and committed sustainability partners, we have the right energy in place to revitalize this precious jewel in the Napa crown as a destination to rewild our guests back to a connection with nature, each other, and ultimately themselves.”

 Conveniently located a two-hour drive from San Francisco, Six Senses Napa will welcome guests to the western edge of a vast 3,000-acre estate.
 The existing structures will be sensitively preserved, and the landscape regenerated to bring back the beauty and functionality of the natural mineral springs, with a focus on native planting and carbon sequestration.